 Alongside more familiar composers such as François Couperin (1668-1733) this programme will involve instrumental music and cantatas by Elizabeth Jacquet de La Guerre (1665-1729) and so marks not only the 350th anniversary of her birth but also the work of one of the first women to achieve professional status as a composer.

-YBS is a Guest Ensemble of The Department of Music at the University of York which embraces close relationships with ensembles based in York.
+YBS is an Ensemble in Association at the Department of Music at the University of York which embraces close relationships with ensembles based in York.
 Students benefit greatly from these interactions through performances and other collaborations and many students have ‘graduated’ to become regular members of YBS.
 Twenty two of the thirty five performers on the St Matthew Passion recording studied at University of York.